-Integration costs refer to the additional expense when variable energy resources are added to a portfolio.
-Integration typically includes costs related to the uncertainty and variation in variable energy resource output from moment to moment, and these system impacts have been estimated in the 2021 IRP as described in more detail below.
-For distributed resources, integration costs could potentially include equipment and/or operational changes to manage impacts on the distribution system, particularly at high penetration levels, but the Company has not identified any specific costs associated with distribution system impacts from customer-generators in Idaho.
+Integration costs refer to the additional cost of generators with variable output.
+Integration typically includes costs related to the uncertainty and variation in variable energy from moment to moment, and these system impacts have been estimated in the 2021 IRP as described in more detail below.
+For customer generation, integration costs could potentially include equipment and/or operational changes to manage impacts on the distribution system, particularly at high penetration levels, but the Company has not identified any specific costs associated with distribution system impacts from customer generators in Idaho.

-The Study Scope requested the Company to calculate the dollar impact of deferring a study of the integration charges for net metering customer until AMI data is available.
+The Study Scope requested the Company to calculate the dollar impact of delaying a study of the integration charges for net metering customer until AMI data is available.